 Hi, my name is Sommer and I am an instructional designer.

-It also means I can wear a lot of hats.
-I'm an innovator, project manager, system administrator, and forward-thinking theorist.
+This means I can wear a lot of hats.
+I'm an innovator, project manager, system administrator, and learning theorist.
 I'm a writer, artist, teacher, voice narrator, video and audio editor, public speaker, design hero, technology wizard, and out-of-the-box thinker.
 But most of all, I am always a learner.

 Modern Instructional Design

 I believe in the power of visual design to connect learners to content and theory.

 I believe that modern instructional design isn't just a list of learning theories applied liberally to a problem.
 It's UX and UI development concepts, graphic design, marketing, new technology, persuasion, games and play, AI, competition, and self-directed discovery.

 That's why I don't just study learning theories and trends.